WheteThunger/StorageMonitorControl/README.md

   }
 }
 ```

+Note: The `fuelstorage` prefab refers to the fuel container for mining quarries and pump jacks.

 Each container type has the following configuration options, mapped in the config to the container's prefab short name.